 This is sure to raise your spirits and enliven your mood, maybe even encourage you to do some moves…which brings us to the next mood-uplifting strategy—exercise.

 9. Get moving.

 In case you haven’t already heard of it, physical activity releases endorphins, which are your body’s natural mood-enhancers.
-So perform some gentle stretches, take a walk to the park, or do a full cardio session early in the morning.
+So perform some gentle stretches, take a walk to the park, or throw on some running shoes and do a full cardio session early in the morning.

 Giving your endorphin levels a boost will inspire a great mood all day long, not to mention keep you fit, jumpstart your body system, and release your much-needed energy for the day.

 10. Go outdoors, get some air, and practice mindfulness.